 These cultural beliefs become even more perilous when internalized by youth.
-Youth culture has bred a mentality of invincibility and limitlessness and, as consequence, a shaming of weakness and disability.
-It is in this culture youth pride themselves in staying up late to cram for exams, dangerous drug misuse and pushing their bodies to limits that are unhealthy even for abled healthy bodied people.
+Youth culture has bred a mentality of invincibility and limitlessness and, as a consequence, a shaming of weakness and disability.
+It is in this culture youth pride themselves in staying up late to cram for exams, dangerously misusing drugs, and pushing their bodies to limits that are unhealthy even for abled-bodied people.
 Given these realities of youth culture, it becomes incredibly hard for people to come to terms with the realities of the young and the sick.

-When you are young and chronically ill you are forced to ask questions and be faced with harsh realities that most young people don’t have to face.
-You face and loath the sympathetic yet wordless faces of your friends whenever you to try and talk about being chronically ill.
+When you are young and chronically ill, you face and loathe the sympathetic yet wordless faces of your friends whenever you to try and talk about being chronically ill.
 You worry about things like medications and side effects and treatment options.
-You watch your body during flare up’s change and shift in unrecognizable, unwelcome or even in what sometimes feels like monstrous ways.
-You are faced with the possibility that one day given the right push your body might fail you completely, and the reality that if that happens there might be very little you can do about it.
+During flareups, you watch your body change and shift in unrecognizable, unwelcome, or even in (what sometimes feels like) monstrous ways.
+You are faced with the possibility that one day, given the right push, your body might fail you completely, and the reality that if that happens there might be very little you can do about it.

 It is at these moments when it feels like my body is falling apart, when I am faced with these realities, when I find it the hardest to love and accept my body at the place where it’s at, that I try and love it the most.

 When your body keeps you in and you watch your friends going out, partying and trying new things, take a moment to love your body and practice self-care.
 Watch a movie and get lost in a different world.
 Remember your worth and that you deserve to be in the world.
 Do what you can for your body and your mind to make yourself feel better.
 When you find your mind wander to the darker truths that accompany the reality of being ill, try and remember to stay mentally resilient.